On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Proposed Approach

 \section{Proposed Approach}

 Typically, the DoA estimation of a desired source is based on the output of a beamformer.
 In this section, we present the proposed approach applied to the Delay-and-Sum (DS) beamformer.
-In Section \ref{sec: Extension to other Beamformers}, we extend the proposed approach to other beamformers.
+In Section \ref{sec: Extension to other Beamformers}, we extend the proposed approach to other {DoA estimation methods}.

 We consider arbitrary indexing of the microphones in the array and designate the first microphone as the reference microphone.
 Let $\vd(\theta)$ denote the steering vector of the array to direction $\theta$ relative to the first (reference) microphone, which is given by